But fate of six aboard m.v. Suez not known

 Officials were tight-lipped on what happened behind the release of Afrikana.

 The issue was raised in the Lok Sabha, where members of the Bharatiya Janata Party staged a walkout claiming that the government was ineffective in securing the release of 79 Indians held by Somali pirates.

 The reference was to the capture of m.v.
 Suez and the fate of six Indians aboard the ship, and not to the vessel from which 11 Indians were released.

-Leader of the Opposition Sushma Swaraj said deadline for the execution of eight of the 79 Indian sailors was to expire on Wednesday.
+Leader of the Opposition Sushma Swaraj said the deadline for the execution of eight of the 79 Indian sailors expired on Wednesday.

 External Affairs Minister S.M.
 Krishna assured the House that the government was doing everything possible for the release of Indian sailors.
 He said 215 Indians were among those whose ships had been captured by the pirates, and 136 of them were released.
 “At present, there are 79 Indians on seven ships that are in the custody of Somali pirates.”

 The Minister said he had held talks with the Egyptian ambassador, who promised all assistance for the safe and quick release of the hostages.
 The Indian envoys in Egypt and Dubai were also making efforts.